TUBING THE NILE IN JINJA UGANDA.

 With quad biking all done, it was onto our next excursion for the day;Tubing.We went down to Nile River camp,a super cool place I knew nothing about before now that’s had me making a mental note to check out later for future reference, to catch the boat to the tubing starting point.

-Tubing the Nile offered a variety of water activities including flat/lazy tubing,extreme tubing,white water rafting,quad biking,horse back riding and a mvule boat cruise type situation.In our case we settled for the lazy tubing.being a large group we had our prices discounted to 20$ per person for adults and 15$ for the kids.
+Tubing the Nile offers a variety of water activities including flat/lazy tubing,extreme tubing,white water rafting,quad biking,horse back riding and a mvule boat cruise type situation.In our case we settled for the lazy tubing.Being a large group we had our prices discounted to 20$ per person for adults and 15$ for the kids.

-Our guide Emmanuel was incredibly knowledgeable about anything and everything Nile related.before this I’d never seen the Bujagali caves;prayer shrines to many in these parts.
+Our guide Emmanuel was incredibly knowledgeable about anything and everything Nile related.Before this I’d never seen the Bujagali caves which serve as prayer shrines to many in these parts.
 Initially there were two but with the building of the dam, the lower one was submerged completely.
 He also pointed out what used to be white water rapids,you can still see the most incredible rippling going on all of which ceased with the dam.Emmanuel reckons that at the rate at which we are going there won’t be any rapids for our grand kids to see.
 That would be a shame!
-You can tell this is a man who absolutely loves his job and home.i admire that.
+You can tell this is a man who absolutely loves his job and home.I admire that.